Brain-Development-and-Disorders-Lab/mars/README.md

 DEFAULT_PASSWORD=password
 ```

+### Starting the database

-Then, to start a fresh instance of the application, use `docker compose`:
+To start a fresh instance of the MongoDB database, use `docker compose`:

 ```Bash
 $ docker compose up --build